itzg/docker-minecraft-server/README.md

 For mod, modpacks, and world files that are not allowed for automated download, the container path `/downloads` can be attached and matching files will be retrieved from there.
 The subdirectories `mods`, `modpacks`, and `worlds` will also be checked accordingly.
 To change the source location of downloaded files, set `CF_DOWNLOADS_REPO` to an existing container path.
 To disable this feature, set `CF_DOWNLOADS_REPO` to an empty string.

 If the authors of the modpack have disallowed project distribution, then the desired **client** modpack zip will need to be manually downloaded and made available to the container.
 The path to that file must be passed to `CF_MODPACK_ZIP`.
+Similarly, the container path to a modpack manifest JSON can be passed to `CF_MODPACK_MANIFEST`.
+In either case, the modpack slug or page URL must still be provided.

 The latest file will be located and used by default, but if a specific version is desired you can use one of the following options.
 With any of these options **do not select a server file** -- they lack the required manifest and defeat the ability to consistently automate startup.